huazuhao/policy_gradient_cartpole/README.md

 ```
 all what you need is numpy, openai gym, and sklearn

-* to generate the plot once you have completed everything, run
+* To train the model for controlling cartpole, run
 ```
   $ python train.py
 ```